 Day 9: Paine Towers– Ascensio river valley (B,L,D)

 Day 10: Lake Pehoee Crossing – French Valley (B,LB,D)

 Early in the morning a 1 h drive takes us to Port Pudeto to board the catamarán that crosses lake Pehoe twice a day.
 Once at the far side of the lake, we leave unnecessary items in our tents and we set out to the French Valley trail.
 The trail skirts Paine Grande south slopes and lake Skottberg, to take us after 2 hs and a half of continuous ups and downs, to the hanging bridge upon the French River.
 This breathtaking location is at the foot of both the 2700 mts south east face of Paine Grande (to the west) and the Horns, with its characteristic black sedimentary topping, to the east.
 We continue walking 1 h further by Italian camp to reach breathtaking viewpoints over the area.
-After lunch and photos we retrace our steps back on time to board the boat that crosses Lake Pahoe back to Puerto Pudeto.
-Upon arrival we drive to our full camp located in Camping Lake Pehoe.
+After lunch and photos we retrace our steps back to Paine Grande Full Camp.
 Walking time: 5 to 6 hs.

 Day 11: Los Cuernos Viewpoint and Lake Grey Shore (B,L,D)

 Day 12: Puerto Natalesz – Rio Grande (B,LB,D)